CoalaWeb/coalaweb-docs/docs/joomla/extensions/gears/guide.md

     http://www.example.com/templates/protostar/images/background.jpg

-<div class="uk-alert"> Note: If turned on make sure to use paths starting from your Joomla root for example /images/backgrounds/my-background.jpg</div>
+<div class="uk-alert"> Note: If turned on make sure to use paths starting from your Joomla root for example <em>/images/backgrounds/my-background.jpg</em></div>

-You can also include a **Custom File** if needed, just enter the location of the file you wish to include in the input field in the following format.
+You can also include a **Custom File** if needed, just enter the location of the file you wish to include in the following format.

     /media/mycss/custom.css